3 Simple Strategies for Designing Beautiful Slides

-Notice how each slide has a different layout and design, but they maintain the same look and feel through consistent fonts and colors.
+Notice how each slide has a different layout and design while maintaining the same look and feel through consistent fonts and colors.

 Don’t be afraid to bend the rules and add a touch of creative flair to your message.
 Just don’t go too crazy!
-Just make sure that your overall design style ties everything together.
+Make sure that your overall design style ties everything together.

 3. Use color to bring out your key message.

 Now that the time-consuming stuff is out of the way, it’s time to talk about something that you can implement immediately.
 Let’s talk colors.

 I play with color palettes a lot, and so should you.
 Color not only influences how your audience thinks, but you can use it to emphasize a point, add meaning, create a mood and more.

 One application you can easily do (right now) is to use colors to create contrast and highlight key parts of your message.

 Look at the slide below:

 And look at it now:

 All I did was change the color of a few words and add a few shapes to bring out the message.